DiaconuDana/Proiecte/manual_testing_Jira_Carrefour_E-commerce_App.md

 - test cases and scripts - test cases define specific scenarios to be tested, while scripts provide detailed instructions on how to execute those tests.
 Having them documented ensures consistent and thorough testing.

-- test environment set up - the test environment needs to mirror, as closely as possible, the real-world scenario where the software will be used.
-This includes having the necessary hardware, software and data ready for testing.

 - test data prepared - we'll need a variety of test data to execute our test cases effectively.
 This data should encompass valid, invalid and edge cases to comprehensively test the system's behavior.

 - defect reporting and tracking procedure - A clear process for identifying, reporting and tracking bugs encountered during testing is essential.
 This ensures efficient resolution of issues and maintains a record for future reference.